bsn-si/IPEHR-gateway/README.md

 - Create group access
 - Get group access
 - Execute AQL request
+- Get a document access list
+- Set user access to the document

 ## Docker
 You can start a project in Docker